Advanced breast cancer care today

 DiviTum® measures thymidine kinase activity, a by-product of cell replication

 How DiviTum® works

-DiviTum™ assay determines the enzymatic activity of TK in patient samples.
+The DiviTum® assay determines enzymatic activity of thymidine kinase (TK) in blood serum samples.
 During the assay procedure, thymidine is replaced by its synthetic analog bromodeoxyuridine (BrdU), which gets phosphorylated and then incorporated into a synthetic DNA strand fixated in each well of a 96-well ELISA immunosorbent titer-plate.

-The extent of BrdU incorporation depends on the activity of TK present in the serum sample; the more TK activity in the sample, the more BrdU is incorporated into synthetic DNA strands in the titer-plate well.
-The synthetic BrdU is then detected with anti-BrdU specific antibodies using the well-known ELISA assay technique.
-The DiviTum™ technology amplifies the signal, enabling the assay to measure thymidine kinase activity with high sensitivity.
+The extent of BrdU incorporation depends on the TK activity in the serum sample; the more TK activity, the more BrdU is incorporated into the synthetic DNA strands.
+The synthetic BrdU is then detected with anti-BrdU specific antibodies using the ELISA assay technique.
+The DiviTum® technology amplifies the signal, enabling the assay to measure TK activity.

 Thymidine kinase phosphorylates the nucleoside analogue BrdU to BrdUMP.
 Additional enzymes further phosphorylate BrdUMP to BrdUTP.

 BrdUTP is subsequently incorporated into a solid-phase DNA-strand.
 Incorporated BrdU is detected using an anti-BrdU monoclonal antibody conjugated to the signal generating enzyme alkaline phosphatase.
-The level of BrdU incorporated over time is proportional to the level of thymidine kinas activity in the sample.
+The level amount of BrdU incorporated over time is proportional to the level of thymidine kinase activity in the sample.